andrewwilsonnewer/interview/README.md

 - I did consider rewriting this is Kotlin, but as we've been doing a lot of Java17 recently ([Valhalla value objects](https://openjdk.java.net/jeps/8277163)) this felt more comfortable
 - I could have made more use of Streams in my solution, but I explicitly wanted to try a low level array solution
 - I would have liked to do some profiling of this solution if I'd had more time, which could have produced further optimizations
+- At times I've used [Random Testing](https://en.wikipedia.org/wiki/Random_testing) and I tried some, but removed it due to time constraints

 ### Conclusion
 Enjoyed writing some low level performant code.
 Hope it helps!
+Andrew Wilson